Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 \subsubsection{The change of the reference point and the base paths}

 Notations for the elements of $H_2 (\tilde U , \tilde U' \cup \tpB)$ depend on the choice of the reference point $z^*$ and the base paths $\gamma_{Q^1} , \dots , \gamma_{Q^k}$.
 As we noted, the change of position of the reference points $z_{Q^n}$ within the polygon $Q^{n}$ does not change the notations.
-Also, for the point $z^*$, it is important only to which polygon it belongs.
+As for the point $z^*$, it is only important to know which polygon it belongs to.
 Let us discuss how the notations change when one changes the reference points and the base paths more strongly.